 For a full set of 101 swimming lesson plans, click here.

-The next sample lesson plan for beginners aims to learn the basic movements needed to swim front paddle.
+The next sample lesson plan for beginners aims to learn the basic movements needed to swim front paddle, before progressing to front crawl for beginners step by step.

 Aim: to learn the basic movements needed for front paddle